Party and Events Policy

-Our Community Standards prohibit members of the Airbnb Community from creating a nuisance that disturbs the surrounding community.
-Hosts and guests can live up to this standard by making sure they clearly align on expectations for events at listings.
-While we believe most guests and hosts are respectful, we’ve created our Parties and Events policy to provide clear guidance on what we expect from hosts and guests.
-The policy prohibits:
+Our Community Standards prohibit members of the Airbnb Community from creating a nuisance that disturbs the surrounding neighbourhood.
+Hosts and guests can meet this standard by making sure they clearly align on expectations for gatherings at listings.
+While we believe most guests are respectful, we’ve created our Parties and Events policy to provide clear guidance on what is expected from everyone.
+Until further notice, the policy prohibits:

 Reporting a disruption

-When a property that’s listed on Airbnb is causing a disturbance – whether that’s excessive noise, a disruptive party, or unsafe behavior—members of the local community can report it using our Neighborhood Support tool, which provides a link to local emergency services.
-They’ll also have access to the Neighborhood Support team phone number, where they can report a party that’s still in progress.
+When a property that’s listed on Airbnb is causing a disturbance – whether that’s excessive noise, a disruptive party, a gathering of more than 16 people, or unsafe behaviour – members of the local community can report it at Neighbourhood Support, which provides a link to local emergency services.
+They’ll also have access to the Neighbourhood Support team phone number, where they can report a party that’s still in progress.
 Once an issue is reported, Airbnb will send a confirmation email explaining what happens next.